Microsoft has released Security Updates (SUs) for vulnerabilities found in:

 SUs are available in a self-extracting auto-elevating .exe package, as well as the original update packages (.msp files), which can be downloaded from the Microsoft Update Catalog.

-The SUs address vulnerabilities responsibly reported to Microsoft by security partners and found through Microsoft’s internal processes.
-Our recommendation is to immediately install these updates to protect your environment.
+The January 2023 SUs address vulnerabilities responsibly reported to Microsoft by security partners and found through Microsoft’s internal processes.
+Although we are not aware of any active exploits in the wild, our recommendation is to immediately install these updates to protect your environment.

 The following update paths are available:

 - This release unblocks customers who are not able to enable Extended Protection (EP) because they are using a Retention Policy with Retention Tags that perform Move-to-Archive actions.
 Note: if you worked around this problem using the updated Exchange Server Extended Protection script, you should roll back the applied IP restrictions after installing this SU by following the script documentation.